Home » Regions » North America » Great Plains » South Central Semi-Arid Prairies » Cross Timbers » Northern Cross Timbers

 About the Northern Cross Timbers

-The Northern Cross Timbers are the northernmost portion of the Cross Timbers and are located at the east-central portion of the South Central Semi-Arid Prairies, mostly in Oklahoma and extending slightly into Kansas.
+The Northern Cross Timbers are the northernmost portion of the Cross Timbers, located at the east-central portion of the South Central Semi-Arid Prairies, mostly in Oklahoma and extending slightly into Kansas.
 Owing to the topography and limestone substrates, this region has richer tree growth and more forest cover than much of the Great Plains.
 It is also a region of great diversity of vegetation cover and soil types.

 There are numerous streams throughout, but many are seasonal or intermittent.
 Stream flow varies irregularly both from season-to-season, and year-to-year.
 Most streams flow over sandy bottoms, but there are areas where they flow over bedrock, or gravel or larger rocks, and in places they can form deep pools.
 Smaller pools can be ephemeral, but, especially where constrained by larger, impermeable sandstone blocks, isolated perennial pools can form.

 Land use here is diverse but not particularly intense.
 The land is a mosaic of woodland, wild grasslands, rangeland, and pastureland, with small amounts of cropland.
 Farmland here is declining and there are large areas of recently-abandoned farmland.
 There are extensive oil fields here, but oil drilling is also on the decline.
 Waste from oil drilling, including brine and mud, have led to increased salinity in many streams.
+There are a number of reservoirs of varying sizes constructed by damming, the largest of which is Keystone Lake on the Arkansas River, followed by Skiatook Lake, and the smaller Birch, Hulah, and Heyburn lakes.
+These reservoirs flooded and destroyed bottomland habitats as well as lower slopes.

 Plant Lists & In-Region Search